Frequently Asked Questions

 How much of the costs will my financial aid cover?

-Northwestern University offers federal loan assistance, less any other aid received, to cover up to 100 percent of financial need as determined by our financial aid analysis.
+Northwestern University will offer eligible students, federal loan assistance, less any other aid resources, to cover up to 100 percent of the cost of attendance which include living expenses.

 Are grants and scholarships available?